 In 2015, our health and nutrition programmes reached 9.8 million children.

 Over the last 25 years, we’ve been part of a remarkable story of progress.
 Since 1990, child mortality has almost halved.

 But despite this leap forward, there’s a danger we are leaving many children behind – because they are poor, because they are girls or because of their ethnicity.

-5.9 million children still die each year, many from causes that could be prevented.
+5.9 million children still die each year, many from causes that could be prevented, such as diarrhoea and pneumonia.
 Rates of newborn babies’ deaths are not coming down fast enough, and malnutrition remains a stubborn challenge.
 We’re determined to change this.

 We’re putting pressure on governments and working with powerful global partners to improve health for millions.
 Every day, our doctors, nurses and health teams are saving lives in hard-to-reach communities around the world.

 Years of war in Syria have left the country’s health system in ruins.
 As rates of disease and malnutrition rise, it’s children like Joud who are paying the price.

 Worried for her health, Joud’s mum, Amira*, brought her to one of the six medical centres we support in northern Syria.

 Amira said, “The doctors performed many tests and gave me vitamins and medicines for her.
 Also, they gave me peanut butter bars.
 Since then, she has started gaining weight.”

 We’re offering essential healthcare to 200,000 people like Joud and Amira in northern Syria.
 Amira says, “It is the only centre in this area and I see women from all the villages around us bringing their children [here].”